-Several studies have shown that it is safe to dye your hair after the first trimester and even while breastfeeding as the chemicals involved are relatively safe and unlikely to pass into the bloodstream or breastmilk.
+Several studies have shown that it is safe to dye your hair after the first trimester and even while breastfeeding since the chemicals involved are unlikely to pass into the bloodstream or breastmilk.
 For the highest level of safety, however, there are many options available with more natural ingredients.

 How long do you have to wait to dye your hair after having a baby?